Thinking of the past, imagining the future, missing this moment, without present moment awareness, this is how most of us live 99.9% of the time.

-And that's the journey I went on, I lived with awareness from that moment on but truthfully it is only in the last couple of years that I've truly known what it is to be in the bliss of this moment, to live from my heart and I know it is all that really matters.
-My inner world changed dramatically and within that so did my outer world too.
+And that’s the journey I went on, I lived with awareness from that moment on but truthfully it is only in the last couple of years that I’ve truly known what it is to be in the bliss of this moment, to live from my heart.
+I now know it is all that really matters, because my inner world changed dramatically, and so did my outer world.

-Of course I still feel sad, nervous, scared, frustrated… but it's okay, I accept my ever changing feelings… It's okay to feel, it's okay, it really is.
+But of course I still feel sad, nervous, scared, frustrated… but it’s okay, I accept my ever changing feelings… It’s okay to feel!

 I still get lost in my desiring mind, thinking more money will make me happier, wanting to be better at something to feel more fulfilled, feeling frustrated because I don’t have what someone else does, losing my drive for helping others because I’m stuck in my head thinking about what I’m not getting.

 But it’s okay, as soon as I am ready I snap back to my heart, I bring appreciation into this moment, I slow down, I take a step back.
 I go way up above and look down on my life, I see all the beauty that surrounds me, ready for me to experience it, to feel it.